-Because of the strict time requirements imposed by the real-time simulation, in these tests, the behavior of RES and dynamic loads was modeled using a novel p-q theory-based dynamic load model, recently proposed by some of the authors in [50].
-Thanks to its innovative formulation, the model is characterized by a computational burden much lighter than the one of the blocks available in Simulink library.
-The adoption of the p-q theory-based dynamic load model allowed to improve the complexity of the power system, while increasing the number of connected DERs, without incurring in overruns.
-The model is general enough to describe the behavior of any kind of load including constant-power loads, dynamic loads, or equivalent loads which can describe the response of DERs equipped with interface control systems (for example also RES plant and their interface controllers).
-Further detail on this load model can be found in [50,51].
+The network model is fully described in [47], although, in these tests, the behavior of RES and dynamic loads was modeled using a novel pq-theory-based dynamic load model, recently proposed by the authors in [48, 49].
+Thanks to its innovative formulation, this model is characterized by a computational burden much lighter than the one of the blocks available in Simulink's library.
+The adoption of this load model allowed to improve the complexity of the power system and increase the number of connected DERs, without incurring in overruns.
+All RES connected directly to MV level (i.e. PV systems) were modeled to represent also the behaviour of the automatic frequency control required by the Italian grid code (CEI 0-16), which regulates the connection of active end users to the MV public distribution grid [50].